What Are the Major Parts of a Long-Term Care Insurance Policy?

 This is the most common method for benefit increases.
-Companies must offer 5% compounded annually, although this is often much more than what most people require.
+Regulations require insurance companies to offer 5% compounded annually, although this is often much more than most people need.
 Some companies offer as low as 1% compounded.
 The option most commonly chosen is 3% compounded.

 The elimination period is just a fancy way to say 'deductible.'
 Elimination periods for Long-Term Care Insurance are based on DAYS, not DOLLARS.
 It is the period of time you have to wait before you are eligible to receive your monthly/daily benefit in your long-term care policy.
 The most common elimination period is 90 days.

 A calendar day elimination period uses cumulative days before the benefits are available.
-Some companies use service days as opposed to calendar days, which means only days where services are received by the policyholder count to decrease the days in the elimination period.
+Some companies use service days instead of calendar days, which means only days where services are received by the policyholder count to decrease the days in the elimination period.

 You have to determine if the cost of the rider is worth the benefit.
 Matt McCann will help you make this determination.

-These are fairly standardized.
-Your health care professional must certify you need assistance with at least two of the six Activities of Daily Living or require supervision due to a cognitive impairment.
+Benefit triggers are fairly standardized because of regulation.
+Your health care professional must certify you need assistance with at least two of the six Activities of Daily Living or require supervision due to memory loss.
 This help must be expected to last at least 90 days.

 Activities of Daily Living (ADLs) include bathing, continence, dressing, eating, toileting, and transferring.

-This is a popular option many couples choose, and many insurers offer in their Long-Term Care policies.
+This is a popular option many couples choose, and many insurers offer it in their Long-Term Care Insurance policies.
 Shared benefit policies allow couples the ability to share benefits.
-In the event one spouse/partner was to spend-down all of his/her own benefit pool, that spouse could use money from the other spouse/partner's benefit pool.
-If one spouse were to pass away, the premium disappears, but 100% of the unused benefit goes to the survivor.
+In the event one spouse/partner was to spend down all of his/her own benefit pool, that spouse could use money from the other spouse/partner's benefit pool.
+If one spouse were to pass away, the premium would disappear, but 100% of the unused benefit goes to the survivor.

-Matt McCann will explain the differences and make a recommendation that provides you with the most value.
+Matt McCann will explain the differences and recommend one that provides you with the most value.

 Not every policy has this benefit, and it works a little differently with each company.
 However, it is very valuable and helps reduce the burden on the family at the time of claim.